xLPMG/machine-learning-compilers/docs/submissions/04_code_gen.rst

     :caption: general case for the ``EOR zero primitive``
     :dedent:

-It can be seen that we only handle one column at a time.
+In this primitive, we handle one column at a time.
 For all matrices where the number of rows is not divisible by 8, we implemented edge cases that handle the remaining elements.
-This approach is the same as we used in the matrix multiplication kernels.
-The only difference is that we do not need to handle the K dimension.
+This approach is the same as we used in the matrix multiplication kernels, with the only difference being that we do not need to handle the K dimension.

 Both versions also support transposition, by simply swapping the M and N dimensions.